Female Urinary Incontinence Treatment in Davidson, NC

 - Self-fixated slings – can be used to support the urethra and are secured in place by friction and tissue ingrowth, and require no sutures or screws.

-To schedule an appointment for female urinary incontinence evaluation and treatment in the Lake Norman area, contact Davidson Family Medicine at (704) 892-5454.
+To schedule an appointment for a female urinary incontinence evaluation, contact Davidson Family Medicine at (704) 892-5454.